Tag: President Liar

 The president-elect has repeatedly refused to accept the conclusions of the US intelligence community.

 Based on what?
 Nothing.
 Just his wishes.
 He doesn’t want it to be the case that Russia hacked DNC emails and helped sabotage Clinton, therefore he asserts that it’s not the case.
-He is Important, … Read the rest
+He is Important, and the truth is not, therefore he gets to assert whatever he chooses to assert as truth, because he is The Big Dog, and the big dog is always right.

 The big meal on the news media plate is how to deal with a president who tells shameless brazen lies all the time.
 They’re used to dealing with presidents (and members of Congress and similar) who conceal and obfuscate and dance around the truth, but not ones who just tell obvious lies many times every day, including on Twitter.
 They’re struggling.